artificially-ai/scala_tutorial/README.md

 Okay, you might have got it a long ago.
 But what do we have to do to get a main method?
 Have a look at the ```Runner.scala``` and, for a simpler version, also look at the ```RunnerApp.scala```.

+#### Companion Objects

+Those type of objects are still singletons, but it has some specific things and applications are slightly different from what we saw above.

+- A Companion Object must have the same name as the class
+- A Companion Object have to be in the same file where the class is declared
+- Private information is shared between the Class and the Companion Object
+- A Companion Object cannot have a main method.
+- Since objects are singletons, whatever state it has will be shared amongst the instances of the class it accompanies.

+You will find some application of Companion Objects in the ```SecretAgents.scala``` and ```SuperHeroes.scala``` files.